kubevela/kubevela.github.io/versioned_docs/version-v1.5/platform-engineers/addon/intro.md

 _rules: {...}
 ```

-In this example, we declare a configmap `resourceTree` as auxiliary resource, this configmap is a [resource topology rule](../../reference/topology-rule) which only need to be applied to control-plane for enhancing KubeVela.
+In this example, we define a configmap `resourceTree` as an auxiliary resource, this configmap is actually a [resource topology rule](../../reference/topology-rule) that only need to be applied to control-plane.

-##### Install to which clusters according to parameters:
+##### Determine which clusters to be installed by parameters in `template.cue`

-In some case, you may want an addon not only installed in control plane cluster but also managed cluster, and want let end-user determine which clusters should be installed while enabling, you can write `template.cue` like this:
+If you want the resources in the addon to be installed not only in the control-plane, but also in various other managed-clusters, and installed clusters need to be specified by the user by setting the `clusters` parameter when enabling the addon.
+You can do this by adding a topology policy in `template.cue` as shown below:

 ```cue
 package main